The Best Menstrual Cup Revealed

 How do you find the best menstrual cup?

 The science is pretty easy.
 First, you need to determine the height of your cervix.
-Your vagina has two openings.
+Your vagina has two ends.
 One is at your vulva and you can see it on the outside of your body when you look at your crotch.
 The second end is at your cervix.
 The space between your cervix and vulva is where your menstrual cup sits and figuring out your vagina length is key to finding the right cup.
+Think empty toilet paper tube.

 Persons with a high cervix may need a menstrual cup for high cervix users and persons with a low cervix may find that a low cervix menstrual cup is most comfortable.
 In addition, your cervix moves around during your period and is typically at the lowest during menstruation.
 It’s like your body lowers it to make the path for menstrual fluid shorter.